auzhangLABS/c4_deployment-6-main/README.md

 4. Create an application load balancer:
    - Click on Create Load Balancer and choose Create an Application Load Balancer.
    - In Basic Configuration:
-     - Enter a `load balancer name` in Load Balancer name.
+     - Enter a `load balancer name` in the Load Balancer name.
      - Select the VPC you want the load balancer to be in.
      - Select subnets
      - Choose your security group
    - In Listeners and Routing:
      - Select an instance for the default instance.
      - Click Create a load balancer
-   - View the Load balancer and wait until the status is Active then take the DNS name and go to the URL.
+   - View the Load balancer and wait until the status is active, then take the DNS name and go to the URL.
 5. Adding another target group for the load balancer
    - Go to Listeners and Rules and click on the Listeners you would like to modify
    - click manage rule -> click edit rules
-   - click on the listeners rules you would like to modify
+   - click on the listeners' rules you would like to modify
    - click Actions  -> edit rules -> add target group
    - add another target group (instance 2).
 Here, the weight of traffic would be 50/50.
    - click save
-6. Check the DNS name to verify the banking application works and repeat the process for the other region.
+6. Check the DNS name to verify the banking application works, and repeat the process for the other region.

-Please note: This was done in a new branch called stage.
+Please note: This was done in a new branch called Stage.
 Once this was working, I merged it into the main

 ## System Design Diagram:
 (System Design Diagram here)